bewuethr/bewuethr.github.io/_drafts/2015-03-07-sorting-strings-in-c-with-qsort.md

 and lo and behold, it works properly!

-An more elegant solution can be found on the [linux man page for qsort](http://linux.die.net/man/3/qsort) where the casts are in the call:
+A more elegant solution can be found on the [linux man page for qsort](http://linux.die.net/man/3/qsort) where the casts are in the call:

 ```C
 return strcmp(*(char* const*) p1, *(char* const*) p2);